Unified Security Risk Management Program

 Label Category Options Usage

-Department Department:[department-name] To identify interested department or where the issue originated from
+Department Department:[department-name] To identify department that owns the risk

 Priority priority::1, priority::2, priority::3, priority::4 Aligns with GitLab standard priority framework